 Sunday, 17 August 2025

-Tick-Tach: A DIY Timegrapher for Watch Enthusiasts
+Tick-Tach: A DIY Timegrapher Microphone for Watch Enthusiasts

 Mechanical watches may seem timeless, but keeping them accurate requires precise adjustment.
 That’s where a timegrapher comes in.
 Traditionally a tool for professional watchmakers, a timegrapher measures the tiny variations in a watch’s ticking to reveal how well its movement is performing.